-To change the real-time clock, select option [1] and enter the new time in 24 hour format followed by the current date in the format mm/dd/yy.
+To change the real-time clock, select option [1] and enter the new time in 24 hour format followed by the current date.

 Select option [2] to change the calibration date.
+Note that the calibration date, like most other calibration parameters, must be set independently for each channel.